 Each insurance company is responsible for determining their own Green Slip prices.
-And while these prices are regulated by the MAA, insurance companies use different variables and give these factors different levels of importance when working out what they will charge in terms of premiums.
+And while these prices are regulated by the SIRA, insurance companies use different variables and give these factors different levels of importance when working out what they will charge in terms of premiums.

 What is the simplest way for me to compare prices on Green Slips?

-The simplest way to conduct a price comparison between the Green Slips offered by each of the seven insurers is to use the price service comparison service offered on the MAA site.
+The simplest way to conduct a price comparison between the Green Slips offered by each of the seven insurers is to use the price service comparison service offered on the SIRA site.
 The Green Slip calculator will supply you with a price from each insurer for a Green Slip based on the type of vehicle you own and other information.
 You will also be supplied with contact information for each of the insurers so you can contact the one you decide on to make the purchase.